plsuwu/plsuwu/src/docs/writeups/tragedy_redux.md

 tragedy_redux: Zip archive data, made by v4.5, extract using at least v2.0, last modified, last modified Sun, Jan 01 1980 00:00:00, uncompressed size 1453, method=deflate
 ```

-Extracting the contents, we are given some `XML` documents and a handful of references to Microsoft Word and Visual Basic:
+Performing a second extraction, we are given some XML documents and references to Microsoft Word & Visual Basic - alongside an error that indicates this might not
+be what we think it is - `bad zipfile offset (local header sig):  0`

 ```bash
 $ unzip tragedy_redux